reserveword/IMBlocker/README.en.md

 ## Features (26.1+)

 - Very precise focus management, only activate IME if it's actually needed.
+- Provide complete IME features for mods with custom GUI framework.
 - Monitor the chat field and automatically set the conversion state when detected command syntax
-- Support basic IME switching and fix non-character keys leaking to the game while candidates showing on Linux
+- Support basic IME switching and fix non-character keys leaking to the game while candidates showing on Linux (Fixed after 26.3)

 ## How it works